roth-hex-lab/roth-hex-lab.github.io/content/authors/Elisabeth Schiele/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Student Assistants
+  - Alumni

 ---

-Elisabeth studies Informatics at the Technical University of Munich (TUM) and is a student assistant for the Human-Centered Computing and Extended Reality Lab at the Professorship for Machine Intelligence in Orthopedics.
-At HEX Lab she focuses on Semantic Segmentation of Endoscopic Videos.
+Elisabeth studies Informatics at the Technical University of Munich (TUM) and was a student assistant for the Human-Centered Computing and Extended Reality Lab at the Professorship for Machine Intelligence in Orthopedics.
+At HEX Lab she focused on Semantic Segmentation of Endoscopic Videos.
 During her studies she specialises in Deep Learning for Medical Applications.
+Currently she is at a research internship in the UK.